Monday, March 30, 2009

 Beach Blanket Baby

-Ethan settling in for the 2hr. trip.
+Ethan settling in for the 2 hour drive

-Graham's first Beach experience.
+Graham's first beach experience

-We went for a walk on a man-made pier.
+We went for a walk on a manmade pier.
 I carried Graham in the front pack and everyone just adored him.
 We are always stared at when we put him in it.
 People even stopped us to take our picture.

-The SAEA set up a snack bar with a popcorn machine and drinks.
+The SAEA set up a snack bar with a popcorn machine and drinks

 They did demonstrate their manliness with a few rounds of tug of war.